Thomasjkeel/jsmetrics/README.rst

 jsmetrics: Jet-stream metrics and algorithms
 ============================================

-*jsmetrics* is an open-source Python package containing implementations of various statistics and algorithms developed to identify or characterise atmospheric jet streams.
+*jsmetrics* is an open-source Python package containing implementations of various statistics and algorithms which have been developed to identify or characterise jet streams.

 The package is built using `xarray <https://docs.xarray.dev/en/stable/>`_ and currently contains 17 methods, consisting of jet statistics, waviness metrics and jet core algorithms (described `here <https://jsmetrics.readthedocs.io/en/latest/metrics.html>`_).